JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/16.colourshift2/docs.md

 **POSITION**

-In the demo site, the menu is in the top position, however, it can be moved to another row.
+On the demo site, the menu is in the top position, however, it can be moved to another row.

 ![Menu Position](menu5.png)